angular-ui/ui-utils/modules/scroll/README.md

 ###History

+####v1.0.0

+* Renamed ng-scroll to ui-scroll.
+* Reduced server requests by eof and bof recalculation.
+* Support for inline-block/floated elements.
+* Reduced flickering via new blocks rendering optimization.
+* Prevented unwanted scroll bubbling.
+* Fixed race-condition and others minor bugs.
+* Added more usage examples (such as cache within datasource implementation).

 ####v0.1.*

 Introduced `is-loading` and `top-visible-*` attributes.
-Streamlined and added a few more usage examples
+Streamlined and added a few more usage examples.

 ####v0.0.*

-Initial commit including uiScroll, uiScrollViewPort directives and usage examples
+Initial commit including uiScroll, uiScrollViewPort directives and usage examples.